||Harry S Truman (D)

 more commonly known as the NAACP.
 What’s more, these postcards are signed by “W. Wite,” and not Walter White, who is the NAACP’s Executive Secretary.
 The cards read: “Your vote and active support of Senator Frank Graham in the North Carolina primary May 27 will be greatly appreciated.
 You know, just as we do, that ‘Dr. Frank’ has done much to advance the place of the Negro in North Carolina.
 The Negro is a useful, tax-paying citizen!”
 Willis Smith’s headquarters deny knowing anything about the cards.

-May 23: Harry Gold, a former nuclear research scientist now working at Philadelphia General Hospital, is arrested on espionage charges.
+May 23: Harry Gold arrested for espionage.
+Harry Gold, a laboratory chemist at Philadelphia General Hospital, is arrested on espionage charges.
 He was identified by convicted spy Klaus Fuchs as a courier for passing atomic secrets to the Soviets.
+Gold will confess and identify others connected to the espionage network including David Greenglass, who will be arrested in June.

 ▲Wednesday, May 24